loranger32/Rodanew/README.md

 ## Optionnal

-If you intend to use Rodauth, the following ENV variables must be set :
+If you intend to use Rodauth, the following `ENV` variables must be set :
 - MY_EMAIL : the email address the app sends an email to when a new user signs up
 - MY_NAME : your user name, used in the seed data to create the seed accounts.
 It's also used in the Licence.

-If you don't use a specific postgresql user for your database (like in tests and development), set the following ENV variable :
+If you don't use a specific postgresql user for your database (like in tests and development), set the following `ENV` variable :
 - PG_CREDENTIALS : `your_pg_username:your_pg_password`

+If the databases belongs to a specific user, it must have the same name as your project, and you need to provide the password as an option when creating the app (see below).

 # Usage